samort/monorepo-tools/README.md

 The command will rewrite history of all mentioned repositories as if they were developed in separate subdirectories.

-Only branches `master` will be merged together, other branches will be kept only from first package to avoid possible branch name conflicts.
+Only branches `main` will be merged together, other branches will be kept only from first package to avoid possible branch name conflicts.

 ```
 ~/monorepo-tools/monorepo_build.sh \